Bettie Page: Revival of public interest

 In the 1950s, artists Gene Bilbrew and Eric Stanton were among the first to paint Bettie images.
 In 1979, artist Robert Blue had a show titled Steps Into Space, at a gallery on Melrose Place in Los Angeles, where he showed his collection of Bettie Page paintings.
 At that time in New York, Olivia De Berardinis had begun painting Bettie for Italian jeans manufacturer Fiorucci.
 De Berardinis has continued to paint Bettie, and compiled a collection of this artwork in a book titled Bettie Page by Olivia (2006), with a foreword by Hugh Hefner.

 In 1976, Eros Publishing Co. published A Nostalgic Look at Bettie Page, a mixture of photos from the 1950s.
 Between 1978 and 1980, Belier Press published four volumes of Betty Page: Private Peeks, reprinting pictures from the private-camera-club sessions, which reintroduced Page to a new but small cult following.
 In 1983, London Enterprises released In Praise of Bettie Page — A Nostalgic Collector's Item, reprinting camera-club photos and an old cat fight photo shoot.

 A larger cult following was built around Page during the 1980s, of which she was unaware.
 This renewed attention was focused on her pinup and lingerie modeling rather than those depicting sexual fetishes or bondage.
 This attention also prompted speculation of what happened to her after the 1950s.
 The 1990s edition of Book of Lists included Page in a list of once-famous celebrities who had vanished from the public eye.

 In the early 1980s, comic-book artist Dave Stevens based the female love interest of his hero Cliff Secord (alias "The Rocketeer") on Page.

 By the mid-1980s, artist Olivia De Berardinis noted that women began to frequent her gallery openings sporting Bettie bangs, fetish clothing, and tattoos of Page.
 She described "black bangs, seamed stockings and snub-nosed 6-inch stilettos.
 These are Bettie Page signatures....
 Although the fantasy world of fetish/bondage existed in some form since the beginning time, Bettie is the iconic figurehead of it all.
 No star of this genre existed before her.
-Monroe had predecessors, Bettie did not."
+[Marilyn] Monroe had predecessors, Bettie did not."

 In 1987, Greg Theakston started a fanzine called The Betty Pages and recounted tales of her life, particularly the camera-club days.
 Additionally, numerous articles about the missing pop-cultural figure began appearing in the mainstream media.
 Since almost all of her photos were in the public domain, some entities launched Page-related products.

 In a 1993 telephone interview with Lifestyles of the Rich and Famous, Page told host Robin Leach that she had been unaware of the resurgence of her popularity, stating that she was "penniless and infamous".
 Entertainment Tonight produced a segment on her.
 Page was living in a group home in Los Angeles.
 Theakston contacted her and extensively interviewed her for The Betty Page Annuals V.2.